Facing sweltering soldiers and flooded ports, NATO to focus on climate change

 Even the basic discussions could spark a cultural shift.
 Historically, militaries have been a major driver of technological change, with the Pentagon’s research arm famously inventing the precursor to the Internet.
 On adaptation to climate change, that has been less the case, experts said.

-One basic challenge: The carbon footprints of national militaries tends not to be public, making it difficult even to diagnose the scale of that aspect of the work.
+One basic challenge: The carbon footprints of national militaries tend not to be public, making it difficult even to diagnose the scale of that aspect of the work.

 One recent analysis by the Conflict and Environment Observatory, a British-based advocacy group, found that the military and defense industry formed about 1.6 percent of Britain’s national carbon footprint, 1 percent of France’s, 0.8 percent of Spain’s, and 0.5 percent of Germany and Italy’s.
 The report, commissioned by a European political party that favors disarmament and reduced defense spending, acknowledged the difficulty of making the estimate.
 It did not include figures for the United States.